menu

 Of important note, Jersey City is also a city of artists.
 Jersey City has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Jersey City’s character.

-Telecommuters are a relatively large percentage of the workforce: 18.71% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 21.62% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 The most common language spoken in Jersey City is English.
 Other important languages spoken here include Spanish and Langs. of India.